Learn from the best.

 You’ll benefit from their real-world experience and their genuine desire to help you craft your next nonfiction story.
 See our stellar lineup below.

 Jessica Kehinde Ngo’s writing has appeared in Epicurious, The Counter, TASTE, Stained Page Newsletter, The New York Times, the Los Angeles Times, Entropy, Artillery, Hippocampus Books, and the Journal of Compressed Creative Arts.
 She studied creative nonfiction at the University of Southern California’s Master of Professional Writing program.View Courses

 Marty Levine’s journalism and creative nonfiction have appeared in Time, Salon and throughout Pennsylvania and the U.S. He was the news editor of two alt-weeklies across a dozen years, and has won more than three dozen awards for his long-form journalism, spot reporting and columns from the National Society of Newspaper Columnists, National Lesbian and Gay Journalists Association, Pennsylvania Newspaper Association and elsewhere.View Courses

 Meghan O’Gieblyn is the author of the God, Human, Animal, Machine (Doubleday, 2021) and Interior States (Anchor, 2018), which won the 2018 Believer Book Award for nonfiction.
-Her essays and memoir have appeared in The New Yorker, Harper’s Magazine, n+1, The Believer, The New York Times, The Guardian, Ploughares, Tin House, and elsewhere, and have been collected in the Pushcart Prize anthologies and The Best American Essays 2017.View Courses
+Her essays have appeared in The New Yorker, Harper’s Magazine, Wired, The Guardian, The New York Times, Bookforum, n+1, The Believer, The Paris Review, and elsewhere.View Courses

 Melissa Petro is a freelance writer and writing instructor living in New York City.
-She has written for Marie Claire, NY Magazine, Pacific Standard Magazine, Cosmopolitan, Redbook, Esquire, Salon, Daily Beast, The Guardian, Al Jazeera America, Jezebel, Narratively, New Inquiry, The Establishment, Rumpus and many other places.View Courses
+She has written for Marie Claire, New York, Pacific Standard, Cosmopolitan, Redbook, Esquire, Salon, the Daily Beast, the Guardian, Al Jazeera America, Jezebel, Narratively, the New Inquiry, the Establishment, the Rumpus, and many other places.View Courses

 James Polchin is a Clinical Professor at New York University where he teaches in areas of creative nonfiction, LGBTQ history, and crime narratives.
 His writing has appeared in Slate, TIME, Huffington Post UK, Crime Reads, Paris Review, Rolling Stone, NewNextNow, The New Inquiry, Lambda Literary, The Smart Set, Brevity, and the Gay and Lesbian Review Worldwide.
 HisView Courses